Mario Edwards Jr.: Tennessee Titans

 On September 26, 2022, Edwards was signed by the Tennessee Titans off the Jaguars practice squad.

 Seattle Seahawks

 On May 15, 2023, Edwards signed with the Seattle Seahawks.

 Houston Texans

 On March 19, 2024, Edwards signed with the Houston Texans.
 He was suspended four games on October 14, for violating the league’s substance abuse policy.
+In 13 appearances (12 starts) for Houston, Edwards registered two pass deflections, two fumble recoveries, three sacks, and 31 combined tackles.

 On March 11, 2025, Edwards re-signed with the Texans on a two-year, $9.5 million contract.
+He played in 14 games for the Texans, recording 1.5 sacks and 13 combined tackles.
+On December 15, head coach DeMeco Ryans announced that Edwards would miss the remainder of the season due to a pectoral tear.

+On March 11, 2026, Edwards was released by the Texans following a failed physical.
+Edwards re-signed with the Texans on August 2.